Getting Started

 The second tab provides the intensity imaging capabilities of the system.
 On the left side, there is a control panel to setup the parameters for the measurements that are displayed on the right.
 The measurement progression is indicated in the bottom status bar.
 The following options are available:

-• 1/4/6/7/8/9/10/11/12-bit depth
+• 1/4/6/7/8/9/10/11/12-bit equivalent image levels

-Switch between 1, 4, 6, 7, 8, 9, 10, 11 and 12-bit imaging modes.
-Depths up to 8-bit are rendered out as 8-bit images.
-Depths above 8-bit are rendered out as 16-bit images, these are internally obtained by summing multiple 8-bit data sets (so the maximum value is not 2^bit depth - 1, but 2^(bit depth - 8) × 255).
+Switch between 1, 4, 6, 7, 8, 9, 10, 11 and 12-bit equivalent image levels.
+Due to the pile-up correction, we denote the number of discrete levels in the final output image (the image range is extended to roughly a +2.5-bit equivalent).
+1-bit images are saved in binary format.
+All other bit levels are rendered out as 16-bit images (pile-up correction enabled).
+Images above 8-bit are internally obtained by summing multiple 8-bit data sets (so the maximum value is not 2n-1, but 2n-8 × 255).

 • Integration time (n-bit)